Spyridon Vikatos

 Spyridon or Spyros Vikatos (Σπυρίδων Βικάτος; 24 September 1878 – 6 June 1960) was a Greek painter and professor.
 He is considered one of the later members of the Munich School.

 Life

 Spyridon Vikatos was born in Argostoli, Cephalonia, in 1878.

-AHe was assisted by the Archbishop of Athens Germanos Kalligas to study painting at the Athens School of Fine Arts as a student of Nikiforos Lytras and Spyridon Prosalentis.
+He was assisted by the Archbishop of Athens Germanos Kalligas to study painting at the Athens School of Fine Arts as a student of Nikiforos Lytras and Spyridon Prosalentis.

 After his graduation Vikatos earned a scholarship and moved to Germany where he studied at the Academy of Fine Arts in Munich under Nikolaos Gyzis and Ludwig von Löfftz.

 He was also awarded with various prizes and distinctions.

 Following his return to Greece, Vikatos taught at the School of Fine Arts from 1909 until 1939.
 Agenor Asteriadis, Giorgos Gounaropoulos, Spyros Papaloukas, Yannis Tsarouchis, Sofia Zengo Papadhimitri, Yiannis Spyropoulos, Sophia Laskaridou and Victor Ioannides were among his students.
 He died in Athens in 1960.